 Hello out there!
-I’m a writer and Buddhist practitioner living in Downeast Maine with my dear wife, Lydia, and cute-but-mischievous Airedale, Rosie.
+I’m a writer and Buddhist practitioner living in Downeast Maine with my dear wife, Lydia, and our two cute-but-mischievous terriers: Rose, an Airedale, and Mitzi, a Jack Russell.

 Amongst other things, I facilitate writing and meditation retreats and also enjoy coaching and working with creative writers on a one-to-one basis.